 Would you rate the following statement as ‘True’ or ‘False’?
 “A common sign of dyslexia is seeing letters backward.”
 If you chose ‘True’ then you are in good company — 76% of the public, 59% of educators and 50% of people who have completed neuroscience courses agree with you.
 The problem is, the statement is false.
-It’s a neuromyth, and a recent study published in Frontiers in Psychology has shown that these misconceptions are incredibly common.
+It’s a neuromyth, and a study published in Frontiers in Psychology has shown that these misconceptions are incredibly common.

 So, why does it matter if people believe in neuromyths?
 Many neuromyths relate brain research to education, but misinterpret or overstate the original research.
 They are often oversimplifications, reducing complex issues to just one factor, such as “kids are less attentive after eating sugary snacks.”